tabey/BD-Exam/README.md

 ---

 ### 2. Event Dynamics & Trajectory Analysis
-At the recorded timestamp, the automated monitoring system detected a critical reduction in the **Distance to Closest Point of Approach (DCPA)** between the two targets.
+At the recorded timestamp, the analysis pipeline detected a possible collision between the two targets.
 Both vessels were proceeding on nearly identical southerly headings, creating a longitudinal overtaking scenario.

 *   **Minimum Separation:** The vessels converged to a minimum lateral separation of **4.6 meters**.
 This distance falls well within the threshold for a "close quarters situation," posing a significant risk of collision given the typical maneuverability constraints of pleasure craft in open water.
 *   **AIS Accuracy Context:** The convergence occurred within the margin of error for standard AIS positioning, suggesting the vessels were visually identifiable and likely within direct line-of-sight prior to the maneuver.